opendocsg/slw-judgments-backfill/2017_SGCA_34/report.md

 **_Our decision_**

-19     In _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ [2011] 2 SLR 1157 (“ _Yeo Chong Lin_ ”) at [39], we held that “[o]nce an asset is regarded as a matrimonial asset to be divided, then for the purposes of determining its value, it must be assessed as at the date of the hearing” ( _ie_ , the AM date).
-In the recent case of _TDT v TDS and another appeal and another matter_ [2016] 4 SLR 145 (“ _TDT v TDS_ ”), whilst observing that the holding in _Yeo Chong Lin_ was not in fact a “hard and fast rule”, we limited the discretion to depart from the AM date as the date of valuation to situations where such departure is “warranted by the facts” (at [50]).
+19     In _Yeo Chong Lin v Tay Ang Choo Nancy and another appeal_ <span class="citation">[2011] 2 SLR 1157</span> (“ _Yeo Chong Lin_ ”) at [39], we held that “[o]nce an asset is regarded as a matrimonial asset to be divided, then for the purposes of determining its value, it must be assessed as at the date of the hearing” ( _ie_ , the AM date).
+In the recent case of _TDT v TDS and another appeal and another matter_ <span class="citation">[2016] 4 SLR 145</span> (“ _TDT v TDS_ ”), whilst observing that the holding in _Yeo Chong Lin_ was not in fact a “hard and fast rule”, we limited the discretion to depart from the AM date as the date of valuation to situations where such departure is “warranted by the facts” (at [50]).

 20     We appreciate that _TDT v TDS_ was released after the Judgment and the Judge was not able to take our comments therein into account.
 Nevertheless, on the facts, we are of the view that the Judge was under the misapprehension that the parties had adopted the IJ date at the operative date of valuation, such that she ascribed values based on the IJ date.